open-risk/openNPL/docs/source/description.rst

 Installation options
 --------------------
-The installation page guides with the current installation options
+The installation page provides guidance with the current installation options

 Usage
 -----